 What excites you most about this field of science?

 Research software is a uniquely useful way to share knowledge.
 When a researcher lays down their ideas as software, they are unlocking it for more widespread use and when developed openly, another researcher can come in and see precisely how they are expressing their ideas.
 This is such a different way of working than through academic journal papers.
 We see it as a broader change in the way that modern research is occurring and are excited to help accelerate this transformation.

-Entries to the 2023 Australian Research Data Commons Eureka Prize for Excellence in Research Software closed at 7pm AEST Friday 14 April.
+Entries to the 2024 Eureka Prize for Eureka Prize for Excellence in Research Software are now open and close 7pm AEST Friday 12 April.